 You may need more specific supplies based on your pistol.
 For example, a disassembly pin and auto bushing wrench (often shipped with your gun) for 1911s.
 If you have a revolver, you may want tweezers, a pin punch and a rebound slide.
 For Glocks, I recommend the Real Avid 4-in-1 Glock Tool.

 Tip: Consider taking pictures as you disassemble your gun.
 This gives you images to reference if you forget which way a spring should face or where a pin belongs.

 Debate roils over the topic of how often you should clean your piece.
 Many in the gun world offer advice that falls under “do as I say, not as I do.”
 So, what’s the right answer?
 It varies.

-Werner acknowledges that for many gun owners, cleaning after each use means only a few times a year.
+Werner acknowledges that for many gun owners, cleaning with each use means only a few times a year.
 He added that you should not store your gun dirty on a long-term basis, so clean and lube guns before storage in your safe.
-As for lubing, Werner said your handgun should be well-lubricated but not so much that lube is running down the grips.
+As for lubing, Werner said your handgun should be well-lubricated but not so lubed it’s running down the grips.
 A little goes a long way.

 Frequency depends on how often you shoot, what ammo you shoot and your specific model.
-Some ammunition is dirtier than others, and some handguns require more cleaning than others.
-You will find precision rifle shooters prefer a fouled barrel for greater accuracy and only clean when their shot groups begin to expand.
+Some ammunition is dirtier than others and some handguns require more cleaning than others.
+You will find precision rifle shooters prefer a fouled barrel for greater accuracy and only clean when the groups begin to expand.
 Conversely, when I’m taking a high-round-count handgun class, you’ll find me cleaning and lubing my gun every night.
 I’ll also inspect key parts and ensure the pistol will perform well.

 My plastic guns are cleaned far less frequently than my 1911s and revolvers.
-A complete inspection of my revolvers takes place once a year, at which point I check out small parts such as the hand and hammer stirrup pin.
+A complete inspection of my revolvers takes place once a year — at which point, I check out small parts like the hand and hammer stirrup pin.